We use our eyes to monitor our external environment, and we depend on our ocular motor systems to protect and guide our eyes.

-The pupil provides a window from the outside world to the retina, allowing for strict regulation of light.
+The pupil provides a window from the outside world to the retina, allowing for strict light regulation.

-This mechanism gave an evolutionary advantage to our ancestors, who relied on a keen visual sense to enable them to survive from predators, and to search for prey in a multitude of illuminations.
+This mechanism gave an evolutionary advantage to our ancestors, who relied on a keen visual sense to enable them to survive predators and search for prey in a multitude of illuminations.

 This lens details the reflection of pupillary light, which allows for the constriction of the pupil when exposed to bright light.

-This reflection serves to regulate the amount of light that the retina receives under different illumination.
-The pupillary light reflex has two main parts: an afferent limb and an efferent limb.
+This reflection regulates the amount of light that the retina receives under different illumination.
+The pupillary light reflex has two main parts: an afferent and an efferent limb.

-The schematic diagram of the neural pathway shows the neuroanatomic pathways of the pupillary light reflex.
+The schematic diagram of the neural pathway shows the neuroanatomic ways of the pupillary light reflex.